 Types of marijuana delivery services

-Delivery is so diverse, there’s sub-specializations within the delivery space.
+Marijuana delivery is so diverse, there are sub-specializations within the delivery space.

 On-demand cannabis delivery